Skip to main content

 Rolle zum Apron 2 über D I, DAM.
 Taxi to Apron 2 via D I, DAM.

 Note: If a pilot is cleared for one section of a traffic circuit, they are also cleared for all following sections of this circuit and is allowed to fly them autonomously.
 If, for example, you clear a pilot for downwind, they will turn into base and final on their own whenever they see fit.
-This also means that if you need to separate them from e.g. IFR traffic on final, you need to use one or more of the possible delaying tactic.
+This also means that if you need to separate them from e.g. IFR traffic on final, you need to use one or more of the possible delaying techniques.